Flash-X/Flash-X-docs/docs/source/Grid.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To include the new multipole solver in a simulation, the best option is to use the shortcut at setup command line, effectively replacing the following setup options :
+To include the new multipole solver in a simulation, the best option is to use the shortcut ``+newMpole`` at setup command line, effectively replacing the following setup options :

 .. container:: codeseg